GSA-TTS/identity-handbook/_articles/glossary.md

 ### GTC
 **General Terms and Conditions**

-The long term agreement that establishes the relationship between login.gov and an agency.
+The long term agreement that establishes the relationship between Login.gov and an agency.
 These typically span a 5 year period.

 ### Hub
 Hub is the idea of an identity "traffic controller" that interacts with requesters and requestees during an identity authentication workflow.
 It "manages communications between Users, [RP](#rp) and [IdP](#idp).
 It makes sure that users can _assert_ their identities securely and safely, and that relying parties can be confident that users are who they say they are."